antarctica/bas-style-kit-docs/site/_components/input-group.md

 **Heads up!** Buttons in input groups are not yet fully supported, but will be in the next version of the Style Kit.
 {: .alert .alert-warning }

+**Heads up!** Buttons in input groups are not yet fully styled, but will be in the next version of the Style Kit.
+{: .alert .alert-info }

 {% example html %}
 <form>
   <!-- Input group with a button -->